How to Find Financial Aid for Culinary School

 - Many federal loans are subsidized meaning the government pays the interest while you attend school

 Stafford Loans: Available through the Direct Loan program and usually the most affordable type of student loan, Stafford Loans are dispersed directly to students by the U.S. Department of Education.
-The popularity of this loan has a lot to do with its low fixed interest rate.
+The popularity of this loan has a lot to do with its low fixed interest rate and the fact that you can borrow up to $20,500.

 Depending on your financial need, you may be offered a subsidized Stafford Loan, which means the government pays the interest while you're in school.
 If you receive a non-subsidized loan, interest accrues while you're in school and you'll be responsible for paying it off upon graduating.